common-workflow-language/cwlviewer/README.md

 Afterwards, run:

-    java -jar target/cwlvisualizer*.jar
+    java -jar target/cwlviewer*.jar

 (The exact filename will vary per version)

-Once CWL Visualizer is running, you should see log output somewhat like:
+Once CWL Viewer is running, you should see log output somewhat like:

 ```
 ()..)